Job search is hard and requires a lot of effort.

 Be a “Grade A” student.

-You could be attending B, C, D Grade schools., but remember to be a “A Grade” student.
+You could be attending B or C Grade universities., but remember to be a “A Grade” student.

 So, how to improve yourself?
 Refer to the following video interviews.
-These two students reinvented themselves and forged a path for forward coming from a below average background
+These two students reinvented themselves and forged a path for forward coming from an average background.

 - 300% Increase in my H1B Visa Salary between jobs